 If you enjoy the sciences and enjoy working with people, a career in nutrition may be right for you.
-The Department of Nutrition offers a program leading to a Bachelor of Science degree.
+The UT Department of Nutrition offers a Bachelor of Science degree in nutrition with concentration options in Dietetics and in Basic Science.
 Ours is one of the largest programs in Tennessee and is academically strong so that our graduates are prepared for a successful career and many become leaders in the field.
-Our Mission and Goals aim to guide the program to continuously improve performance of our graduates.
-Established Policies and Procedures guide day-to-day operations.
-The program includes:
+Please explore the Undergraduate Nutrition Handbook for program details.

 The Nutrition Minor requires completion of the following Nutrition courses with a grade of “C” or better.
 All prerequisites must also be completed in order to enroll in the respective course.